 The concept of the flatfish symposia was initiated at the 1989 European Marine Biology Symposium in Oban, Scotland.
 A group of young scientists set up an international forum to discuss and exchange their ideas and results on fish ecology.
 An organizing committee was formed and in 1990 the first international symposium was held at the Royal Netherlands Institute for Sea Research.

 In the beginning, NIOZ played a central role by hosting the first three symposia in 1990, 1993 and 1996 and by offering generous financial and material support.
 The flatfish symposium 'left' NIOZ and subsequently has been organized by North Carolina State University (1999) in Atlantic Beach NC, USA, The University of Liverpool’s Port Erin Marine Laboratory (2002) in Port Erin, Isle of Man, Kyoto University (2005) in Maizuru, Japan, the University of Lisbon (2008) in Sesimbra, Portugal, IMARES Wageningen University (2011) in IJmuiden, The Netherlands, NOAA (2014) in Seattle U.S.A., Agrocampus Quest/IFremer(2017) in Saint-Malo, France.
-The 2020 symposium is scheduled for November 15-20, New Castle, NH, USA and will be co-hosted by Elizabeth Fairchild, (University of New Hampshire) & Steven Cadrin (University of Massachusetts Dartmouth), School for Marine Science and Technology with the helpful contributions of Ingrid de Raad (NIOZ) and Cate O'Keefe (AIFRB).
+Due to COVID-19 , the flatfish symposium 2020 will be postponed until 2022.
+The 2022 symposium is scheduled for November 13-19, New Castle, NH, USA and will be co-hosted by Elizabeth Fairchild, (University of New Hampshire) & Steven Cadrin (University of Massachusetts Dartmouth), School for Marine Science and Technology with the helpful contributions of Ingrid de Raad (NIOZ) and Cate O'Keefe (AIFRB).

 Visit the website of the International Flatfish Symposia